 A large proportion of Lonza’s Scope 3 GHG emissions can be attributed to purchased goods and services.
 In order to reduce such emissions across the supply chain, we have launched a Supplier Decarbonization initiative with the support of an external partner.
 Through this collaboration, our top emitting suppliers can submit their environmental data to Lonza and other customers, and access expert advice to reduce their carbon footprint.

-As part of our emission reduction strategy, Lonza has submitted a letter of commitment to the Science-Based Targets initiative (SBTi).
-As part of this commitment, we expect our suppliers to set Scope 1 & 2 near-term climate targets aligned to the 1.5°C pathway following the SBTi guidelines, by 2028.
+As part of our emission reduction strategy, we have submitted near-term, science-based emissions reduction targets that have now been validated by the Science Based Targets initiative (SBTi).
+We have committed that 79% of our suppliers by emissions covering purchased goods and services, capital goods and upstream transportation and distribution, will have science-based targets by 20281.
+As part of this commitment, we expect our suppliers to set at least Scope 1 and 2 near-term climate targets aligned with a 1.5ºC pathway following the SBTi guidelines, latest by 2028.